D3h4n/Koala-Bot-2/README.md

   - [ ] Commands are registered to some overarching router based on a path
   - [ ] Dependecies are injected based on needs instead of one object with all dependecies (non-music commands shouldn't know about the music adapter)
+- [ ] Shift Interface Definitions in to their own files within a domain sub folder